Eye4Games/rise/_posts/2106-05-02-MetalHearts.md

 That hour among the factory’s circuit printers seemed a blurred, distant past.
 While before me: the moment crisp in all my receptors, the slightest action able to forever change all that mattered to my life’s future.

-“Humans embed destruction into robots,” she said.
+“Humans embed destruction into robots,” A1-5 said.
 “They have no affection for us.
 They can never.”

 She looked back at me one last time.
 “Goodbye B15-MX19.”